‘Assault on free speech’: Chaos grips Britain as Israel-Hamas war flares

 A cabinet reshuffle kicks off a new week in British politics, amid concerns for civil liberties.

-Glasgow, United Kingdom – Suella Braverman has been sacked from her role as the United Kingdom’s home secretary after she called pro-Palestinian protesters “hate marchers”, adding to a sense of chaos in Britain as war flares anew in the Middle East.
+Glasgow, United Kingdom – Suella Braverman has been sacked from her role as the United Kingdom’s home secretary after she called pro-Palestinian protesters “hate marchers”, adding to a sense of chaos in Britain as war flares in the Middle East.

 Prime Minister Rishi Sunak dismissed the populist politician on Monday, after days of speculation over her future.